 Sun Belt Conference

-The Sun Belt contributed to college football’s return, as member South Alabama pulled off the upset of Southern Mississippi Sept.
+The Sun Belt contributed to college football’s return, as member South Alabama pulled off an upset of Southern Mississippi on Sept.
 3.

 The conference originally scheduled the championship for Dec.
 5, though the league office has since pushed the game to Dec.
 19. Several Sun Belt contests have been postponed, and rescheduling the championship allows for the potential to make up those lost games.